Includes airfare, hotel, tours, transfers, and baggage handling

 Johannesburg’s upscale Sandton neighborhood is the city’s business center where many major international companies house their headquarters.
 Its heart is Nelson Mandela Square with its large, nearly 20-foot sculpture of the country’s first democratically elected president.
 The Michelangelo, a retreat in the square’s bustle, overlooks this leafy enclave.
 The Renaissance-style hotel is venerated for its easy access to the neighborhood’s shopping, dining and entertainment, many located in the adjacent square.
 Guests can take advantage of a fitness center with personal trainers, a sauna and heated indoor pool.
 The spa is acclaimed, especially for its grass-covered sundeck.
 Expert but unobtrusive service has long made the hotel a leading choice for travelers.

-Address: Stand 471 Squire Cummings Ave, Victoria Falls, Zimbabwe, Victoria Falls, Zimbabwe
+Address: 471 Squire Cummings Ave, Victoria Falls, Zimbabwe,

 Phone: +263 13 43211-20 or +263 13 43201

-Located just 2.5 miles from the magnificent Falls, the Victoria Falls Safari Club offers personalized, premium service from a professional and committed staff team.
+The Victoria Falls Safari Lodge offers personalized, premium service from a professional and committed staff team.
 With a focus on exclusivity & modern design, this really is a chance to experience Victoria Falls accommodations and Victoria Falls activities at their best.
-This Club, which offers guests a butler service, looks out over the Zambezi National Park, which is abundant with game, ensuring a brilliant safari experience without having to leave its main deck.
+This Lodge looks out over the Zambezi National Park, which is abundant with game, ensuring a brilliant safari experience without having to leave its main deck.
 Space, style and absolute comfort in fully equipped, conditioned rooms will make your stay completely seamless and ultimately rewarding.

 How you handle your currency and financials while on the trip is up to you.
 Some people prefer to exchange all their money in advance, while others will rely solely on credit cards.
 Consider calling your bank ahead of time to make them aware of your international travel, especially when using cards or withdrawing money.